 - Frontline services

-- Organizations whose primary constituents are not under-resourced (save in climate/planet, which we regard of global impact).
-To us, “under-resourced” includes rural and older people, as well as people impacted by racial, gender, orientation, income, health, and other biases.
+- Organizations whose primary constituents are not under-resourced (save in climate, which we regard of global impact).
+To us, “under-resourced” includes many rural communities, as well as people impacted by racial, gender, orientation, income, age, health, ability, and other biases.

-- Organizations that require clients to meet certain mandates to access services (mandated “volunteering” or curricula, proof of employment/job-seeking, membership dues, high barrier shelters, faith requirements or proselytizing, etc.).
+- Organizations that require clients to meet certain mandates to access services (mandated “volunteering” or classes, proof of employment/job-seeking, membership dues, high barrier shelters, faith requirements or proselytizing, etc.).